pacificclimate/pycds/docs/test-migrations.md

 ./docker/test-db/down-db.sh
 ```

-This is a pretty trivial convenience, but it's a _convenient_ convenience.
+It's a pretty trivial convenience, but it's a _convenient_ convenience.

 ### Note: Unit test data from production